justNo4b/Drofa/README.md

 Far goal (probably will never be reached) - get into top 100 of the CCRL.

 ## Chages from Shallow Blue
-For now Drofa can be considered as highly advanced fork of the Shallow Blue, with 2 features being completely rewritten by me: hashtable and pawn hashtable.
+For now Drofa can be considered as highly advanced fork of the Shallow Blue, with 3 features being completely rewritten by me:

+- Hashtable
+- Pawn Hashtable
+- King Safety Evaluation

-Evaluation function was refactored with an elo-gain in self-play, although its still reqire much work, because for now tapered eval in fact is used much less than in original Shallow Blue, which is a shame.
+Evaluation function in general was refactored with an elo-gain in self-play, although its still reqire much work, because for now tapered eval in fact is used much less than in original Shallow Blue, which is a shame.

 Some features were added during the work: